 Tinubu announced he wanted to be president on 10 January 2022.
 On 8 June 2022, he won the APC primary election.

 On 1 March 2023, Nigeria’s election body, the Independent National Electoral Commission (INEC), declared him president-elect, after he won with 8,794,726 votes.
-The election was marred with violence, vote buying, delays, and accusations of fraud.
+Violence, vote buying, delays, and accusations of fraud marred the election.
 His opponents rejected the result and went to court.

 Bola Ahmed Tinubu Presidency

 Tinubu became president on 29 May 2023.
-He was sworn in by the Chief Justice.
+The Chief Justice swore him in.
 He received Nigeria’s highest honour, GCFR.
 His vice president, Kashim Shettima, also received a national honour.

 Big Decisions

 On his first day, he removed fuel subsidies, which made fuel prices jump and caused protests.
 Labour unions threatened strikes.
-The policy saved Nigeria about 10 billion dollars a year and was praised by the World Bank.
+The policy saved Nigeria about 10 billion dollars a year, and the World Bank praises it.

-He suspended Central Bank Governor Godwin Emefiele, who was later arrested.
-The Naira was allowed to fall freely.
-These reforms were described as the most radical since the 1986 Structural Adjustment Programme.
+He suspended Central Bank Governor Godwin Emefiele, and authorities later arrested Emefiele.
+The government also allowed the naira to fall freely.
+Analysts described these reforms as the most radical since the 1986 Structural Adjustment Programme.

 He created the National Economic Council, led by Shettima, with Wale Edun playing a key role.